Robust Privacy: Inference-Stage Privacy through Certified Robustness: Related Work

 \subsection{Model Inversion Attacks}

 Model inversion attacks aim to reconstruct representative inputs that reveal information about a model's private training data.
-Early work typically exploits soft outputs (e.g., confidence scores) as a reconstruction signal.
-Building on the attribute-inference setting~\cite{fredrikson2014privacy}, Fredrikson et al.~\cite{fredrikson2015modelinversion} formalized model inversion using confidence values and showed that recognizable face images can be recovered with black-box access.
-Subsequent work further studied black-box inversion in settings where the adversary has access to soft outputs.
-For example, Yang et al.~\cite{yang2019adversarial} proposed to improve inversion by aligning auxiliary knowledge.
+Fredrikson et al.~\cite{fredrikson2015modelinversion} formalized model inversion using confidence values and showed that recognizable face images can be recovered with black-box access.
+Subsequent black-box attacks that exploit soft outputs improve inversion quality by aligning auxiliary knowledge~\cite{yang2019adversarial}, jointly training a surrogate and a generator~\cite{aivodji2019gamin}, optimizing in a GAN latent space with a public-data prior~\cite{zhang2020secret}, or distilling target-model knowledge into the generator~\cite{chen2021knowledge}.
+Kahla et al.~\cite{kahla2022label} further showed that inversion remains possible in the stricter label-only black-box setting, by probing small perturbations and tracking label changes to estimate an optimization signal.

-Recent attacks improve inversion quality by incorporating generative models or priors.
-A\"{i}vodji et al.~\cite{aivodji2019gamin} introduced GAMIN, a black-box inversion framework that jointly trains a surrogate and a generator in a generative-adversarial manner by querying the target model.
-Zhang et al.~\cite{zhang2020secret} optimize in a GAN latent space with a public-data prior to produce reconstructions under a target model, and Chen et al.~\cite{chen2021knowledge} further enhance fidelity by distilling knowledge from the target model into the generator, yielding samples that better match the private distribution.

-More recently, Kahla et al.~\cite{kahla2022label} showed that inversion remains possible even in a stricter label-only, black-box setting: the adversary probes small perturbations and tracks label changes to estimate a directional update signal, enabling recognizable face reconstructions of the training set.

-Across these settings, a key enabler is that inference-time outputs remain sensitive to small input variations, providing an iterative optimization signal via confidence or label changes.
-Robust Privacy is designed to mask this inference-time signal by enforcing local output invariance in a neighborhood around the queried input.
+A key enabler of these inversion attacks is that model outputs during inference remain sensitive to small input perturbations, providing an iterative optimization signal through confidence or label changes exposed by the inference interface.
+Robust Privacy is designed to mask this fine-grained inference-stage signal by establishing an indistinguishable neighborhood around the queried input under the released prediction.